mgstr/doto/README.md

   allow showing it till EOB

 Today Dashboard showing all actions that has due date set for today or in the past.
 Action should also point to the project, so you can easily navigate to the project.

+TODO:

+- File System Access API for storing data on the local file (that can be Dropbox, Google Drive or another syncronized storage)